 #180: ART OBJECTS: LOST OR STOLEN OR STRAYED / THE GHENT ALTARPIECE.
 The damnedest things get stolen.
 In August 1911, a Louvre employee named Vincenzo Peruggia stole Leonardo’s “Mona Lisa.”
 He was an Italian patriot who felt that the painting should rest in its country of origin, though it was Leonardo himself who brought it out of Italy when Francois I invited him to Amboise.
 Peruggia reportedly accomplished this feat simply by hiding in a broom closet at closing, and walking out with the stolen painting through a workman’s entrance.
 (It was recovered two years later when he offered to sell it to the Uffizi Gallery in Florence.)
 This was all at least done with a certain proper air of decorum, ransom notes politely exchanged, etc.; on the other hand, when in 1994 a couple of men made off with the original of Edward Munch’s painting “The Scream,” they left a note in its place saying “Thanks for the lousy security system”—my favorite recent example of adding insult to injury.

 I suppose all this is to be expected when you have something both valuable and portable; but I was struck just this morning (February 12, 2021) when I read an article in the Guardian of theft on quite a different scale.
 As far back as the twelfth century, Geoffrey of Monmouth suggested that the massive blocks that make up Stonehenge were actually of Welsh origin, and had been magicked into Wiltshire by the wizard Merlin.
 Geologically, this made sense: the dolerite bluestone blocks of Stonehenge hail from the Preseli hills of Pembrokeshire.
 But now, a series of excavations, some carbon dating tests, newly discovered buried stone holes and a matching stone imprint together suggest strongly that the stones may actually have stood as part of a “venerated stone circle” in Wales, very near the Preseli quarries, as much as four centuries before they were dragged off to the plains of Wiltshire.
 Like so many of the antiquities in English (and European) collections—the Elgin Marbles, for instance, whose longtime home in the British Museum is looking a bit precarious due to the Byzantine legalities of Brexit—Stonehenge itself may have been, well…filched.
-An Indian nationalist once famously said that the sun never set on the British Empire because God would not trust an Englishman in the dark.
+An Indian nationalist once famously said that the sun never set on the British Empire because God wouldn't trust an Englishman in the dark.

 Still, this fades a bit compared with the history of the Ghent Altarpiece, completed in 1432 for the present cathedral of St. Bavo by Jan Van Eyck (and his brother Hubert, who has only, to my inexpert eye, a somewhat theoretical existence).
 It has, of course, suffered from overpainting and the damage of time, but it has also been referred to as the most stolen work of art in history.
 During World War II it had an almost peripatetic existence and saw more of Europe than your Aunt Barbara on her bridge club tour.
 When you consider that it’s painted on ten separate panels of oak, is over eleven feet tall and weighs more than a ton, you stop feeling indignation at its theft and only start wondering about the logistics of moving it.